Low-Cycle-Fatigue Failures of Solder Material in Electronics Packaging: Analytical Modeling Enables to Predict and Possibly Prevent Them-Review

 Simple analytical relationships have invaluable advantages, because of the clarity and compactness of the information.
 These advantages are especially significant when the parameter under investigation depends on several variables.
 As to the asymptotic analytical techniques, they can be successful in many cases, when there are difficulties in the application of computational methods, e.g., in problems containing singularities.
 Such problems are often encountered in high-tech materials engineering, because of the employment of assemblies comprised of dissimilar materials.
 But even when application of FEA encounters no difficulties, it is always advisable to investigate the problem analytically before carrying out FEA.
 Such a preliminary investigation helps to reduce computer time, develop the most feasible and effective FEA preprocessing model and, in many cases, avoid fundamental errors.
 It is noteworthy that FEA has been originally developed for structures with complicated geometry and/or with complicated boundary conditions (such as, e.g., avionics or some civil engineering structures), when it might be difficult to apply analytical approaches.
 As a consequence, FEA has been especially widely used in those areas of engineering, in which structures of complex configuration are typical (aerospace, maritime and offshore structures, some civil engineering structures, etc.).
 In contrast, electronic and photonic structures are usually characterized by simple geometries and can be easily idealized as beams, flexible rods, rectangular or circular plates, composite structures of relatively simple geometry, etc. There is an obvious incentive therefore for a broad application of analytical modeling in electronics and photonics structural analysis.
 Additional incentive is due to the fact that adjacent structural elements in electronics and photonics engineering have dimensions that differ by orders of magnitude.
 Examples are multilayer thin film structures fabricated on thick substrates or adhesively bonded assemblies, in which the bonding layer is significantly thinner than the bonded components.
 Since the mesh elements in a FEA model must be compatible, FEA of such structures often becomes a problem of itself, especially in regions of high stress concentration.
 Such a problem does not occur, however, with an analytical approach.
 Another consideration in favor of analytical modeling is associated with an illusion of simplicity in applying FEA procedures.
 Many users of FEA programs sincerely believe that the FEA "black box" they deal with will always provide the right answer.
 It is well known, however, that although it might be easy to obtain a FEA solution, it might be quite difficult to obtain the right solution.
 And how would one know that it is indeed the right solution, if there is nothing to compare it with?

-Clearly, if the FEA data are in good agreement with the results of an analytical modeling, then there is a reason to believe that the obtained solution is accurate enough and are trustworthy.
+Clearly, if the FEA data are in good agreement with the results of an analytical modeling, then there is a reason to believe that the obtained solution is accurate enough and is trustworthy.
 FEA data and analytical solutions are typically based on different assumptions: FEA is a numerical continuum mechanics tool, while the available close-form analytical solutions, including those addressed in this review, use mostly approximate structural analysis and strength-of-materials methods, which are usually different in different problems.
 Therefore, good agreement of the FEA and analytical data is usually an indication that the obtained solution reflects the actual state of stress.

 Method of interfacial compliance (MIC)